Overview

 Setting up the Sandbox

-After starting UAT for the production collection, you can access the collection in the eCOA Vault sandbox using the method below.
+After starting UAT for the production collection, you can access the collection in the eCOA Vault sandbox using a UAT code.

 Use a UAT Code